renuo/moirai/README.md

     cd moirai
     ```

-2. Run the setup script to install dependencies:
+2. Run the setup script to install dependencies and prepare the env variables:
     ```bash
     bin/setup
     ```

-3. Copy the example environment variables file to create your own `.env` file:
-    ```bash
-    cp .env.example .env
-    ```

-4. Set your environment variables using the newly created `.env` file.
+3. Set your environment variables using the newly created `.env` file.

 You will need a repository to test against and a token.
 Generate a new Fine-GRained Personal access token and give the
 necessary permissions to your repository.